DIY Coffee Scrub for Cellulite, Stretch Marks Without Coconut Oil

 How to use coffee on your hair?

-The best way to use coffee scrub on your head is to massage the mixture into your scalp using circular motions.
+The best way to use a coffee scrub on your head is to massage the mixture into your scalp using circular motions.
 Leave it in for around 10 to 15 minutes, then rinse it out with lukewarm water.

 Another idea is to mix a little scrub with your conditioner and then apply it on your hair.
 Leave it for 5 to 8 minutes before rinsing it off.